Global Factor Data

 pull(excntry))

 Next, the data set contains more than 400 stock characteristics but JKP only uses a subset of 153 characteristics that is used to create published equity factors.
-The list of relevant characteristics is here characteristics is here The code below downloads this file and extracts the relevant characteristics.
+The code below downloads this file and extracts the relevant characteristics.

 # Extract the factor details files